atecon/holidays/README.md

 -----------------------------------------------------------------------
 Function:       get_list_of_holidays()
 Arguments:      B (bundle returned by holidays() function)
-                S (some arbitrary series of the active data set) hd (string array of holiday series to return, optional)
+                hd (string array of holiday series to return, optional)
 Output:         list